Why Some People Can't Find Anyone to Marry

 There are plenty of potential marriage partners.
 Usually, dating relationships spring up in four different settings.
 First, people meet other people in the same community and begin dating.
 But there are never very many potential partners living in the same neighborhood.
 And my young friend had a point: In New York City, it is not uncommon to consider the people who have lived down the hall for the last twenty years to be total strangers.

 Secondly, couples sometimes develop dating relationships at work.
 These are usually discouraged by employers, but take place anyway.
 After a certain age, however, many of the other workers are already married.

 Third, and perhaps most important, couples meet each other during shared activities, such as academic studies, or sports, or organized social activities, or at church.
 Having a particular interest makes someone interesting to someone who shares that interest.

 Nowadays, of course, there is also the fourth way: internet dating.
-I carry around a list of about twenty dating sites which I can offer to patients who express an interest.
+I carry around a list of about 20 dating sites that I can offer to patients who express an interest.
 Although there are well-known drawbacks to dating this way, I think, on balance, it is a good way of meeting a great number of people.
 It seems to me obvious that the more people you meet, the more likely it is that you will meet and marry someone appropriate (if what you want is to meet and marry someone).